 Donating collections: If you have your own papers, photographs, or other documentary materials, or organizational papers that you’d like to give to the Archives to make them available for researchers, or if you’d like to know the types of materials we collect and preserve, please contact the department for more information.

-Financial support of Archives: You can donate online to the Archives through the Consortium Library’s giving page (select Archives and Special Collections support under “Where would you like to direct your gift?”)
+Financial support of Archives: You can donate online to the Archives through the Consortium Library’s giving page (select Archives and Special Collections support under “Designation”).
 If you’re thinking of leaving us an estate bequest, please contact us and we and the University Foundation can work with you to provide appropriate wording for your legal documents.

 Are you interested in volunteering?
 Archives and Special Collections has a variety of volunteer opportunities, depending on your interest.
 Digitizing (scanning) documents and photographs, transcribing hand-written diaries and letters, sorting and describing collections, helping us develop exhibits.
 We can provide training.
 Please contact the department for more information.